 –Read Ann Hedreen’s most recent article for 3rd Act Magazine, “Memoir Writing in the Time of the Pandemic”, and her latest blog posts at The Restless Nest.
 She is also teaching new classes in the coming months.
 Ann’s award-winning first book, Her Beautiful Brain, is now available as an audio book from several sites, including Audible, Audiobooks.com, Scribd, Apple and Kobo.

-Rustin Thompson’s first book, Get Close: Lean Team Documentary Filmmaking is now available through publisher Oxford University Press, on Amazon, and can be ordered through your favorite independent bookstore.
-His latest documentary, My Mother Was Here, is an official selection of the 2019 Sebastopol Documentary Film Festival.
+–Rustin Thompson’s book, Get Close: Lean Team Documentary Filmmaking, is available through publisher Oxford University Press, on Amazon, and can be ordered through your favorite local independent bookstore.
+Read Rustin’s documentary film reviews here.

 –Ann Hedreen’s essay, “Regeneration,” was featured in About Place Journal.
 She had two pieces on Alzheimer’s research published in 2021, in The Seattle Times and 3rd Act Magazine.
 She also contributed to Persimmon Tree’s tribute to Ruth Bader Ginsburg.